RVanDamme/MUFFIN/README.md

 ### Automated usage
 To avoid writing all the parameter in the CLI you can use the additional "-params-file" and provide a .yml file that contains all the parameters available for MUFFIN and described below.
+You can find the MUFFIN_params.yml file in the base of MUFFIN directory.

 Exemple:
 MUFFIN_params.yml